id-gack01/todo-app/README.md

 nodemon start in the folder where app.js is located to start the back end

-to open the angular app
+Now to open the angular app
 https://angular.io/guide/setup-local

 npm install -g @angular/cli (to install angular globably)